PLCnext/SampleRuntime/README.md

 - The development of new PLCnext Control applications in languages like Rust, Java, or Python.

-For **new** PLCnext Control applications written in **C++**, it is recommended to use the Application Component Framework (ACF) to develop Components and Programs in a shared object library, which can be loaded directly by the Automation Runtime Platform (ARP) and utilise the real-time Execution and Synchronisation Manager (ESM).
-These types of applications are called "Function Extensions".
+For **new** PLCnext Control applications written in **C++**, it is recommended to use the Application Component Framework (ACF) to develop Components and Programs in a shared object library, which can be loaded directly by the Automation Runtime Platform (ARP) via the Program Library Manager (PLM) and utilise the real-time Execution and Synchronisation Manager (ESM).
+These types of applications are called "Extension Components".
+An example of how to configure a C++ program to run on the ESM, without using PLCnext Engineer, is given in the [CppExamples project](https://github.com/PLCnext/CppExamples/blob/master/Examples/NoEngineer/README.MD).

 The Info Center includes [more information](http://plcnext-infocenter.s3-website.eu-central-1.amazonaws.com/PLCnext_Technology_InfoCenter/PLCnext_Technology_InfoCenter/Programming/Cpp/Cpp-programming.htm) on how C++ programs like runtime applications and function extensions interact with the PLCnext runtime.